Velesio/velesio-aiserver/README.md

 # 3. Launch!
 docker compose up -d

-# If you are locally developing you can use the --build flag, and include the undreamai_server binaries in the /gpu dir with the server_setup.sh script
+# If you are locally developing you can use the --build flag to rebuild the images; the llamacpp build stage is quite heavy
 docker compose up -d --build

 # There is also an included grafana monitoring stack!